Programs in Canada

 From a financial standpoint, the exchange offers a generous scholarship which meant that I didn’t have to take out Federal Loans for that semester, and since I was receiving aid in the form of grants and scholarships already, the reward was more than enough for the exchange to pay for itself.

 Housing options will vary from one university to another.
+If there are specific questions related to housing/accommodation, please contact the Global Education Office.
 Please refer to the Killam website for more information.

 Students with physical or learning disabilities, should contact the Global Education Office to find out more about the specific services available.

 The Killam Fellowship Program is competitive and therefore not all applicants will be selected for an exchange.
 Additionally, all students who apply should have up to three Canadian universities in mind that they would like to attend as not all selected students are admitted to their first choice university.
-For additional information about the application and selection process please contact the Global Education Office.
+For additional information about the application and selection process please contact the Global Education Office or visit Killam's “How to Apply” website.

 As a U.S citizen, you do NOT need a study permit if you plan to take a course or program in Canada that lasts six months or less.
 You must have a valid passport with an expiration date of no sooner than six months after the end of your program.
 You must also be able to provide satisfactory evidence to an immigration officer that you do intend to leave Canada after the conclusion of your study abroad program.
 You must also be in good health and meed criminal admissibility requirements.
 If you have committed or been convicted of a criminal offense, you may not be allowed to enter Canada.
 For more information regarding how criminal convictions can affect your ability to enter Canada, please visit the Government of Canada’s website.